 This course consists of exegetical study of a selected book or books based on the Greek text.
+May be repeated for a maximum of 12 credits, if topics are different.
 Prereq: DVNT 616.

 DVNT 732 - Special Topics in New Testament Exegesis (3)